dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 ---
-title: "ElasticSearch and Redis"
+title: "Elasticsearch and Redis"
 date: 2018-01-04
 categories: elastic redis
 ---

-[ElasticSearch](https://www.elastic.co/) and [Redis](https://redis.io/) are powerful technologies with different strengths.
+[Elasticsearch](https://www.elastic.co/) and [Redis](https://redis.io/) are powerful technologies with different strengths.
 They are very flexible and can be used for a variety of purposes.
 We will explore different ways to integrate them.

-ELK is ElasticSearch, Logstash and Kibana.
-ElasticSearch stores data in indexes and supports powerful searching capabilities.
+ELK is Elasticsearch, Logstash and Kibana.
+Elasticsearch stores data in indexes and supports powerful searching capabilities.
 Logstash is an ETL pipeline to move data to and from different data sources (including Redis).
 Kibana helps us build rich dashboards and do adhoc searches.
 These tools are used not just by developers but by data analysts and devops engineers who often have different skillset.

 Redis has speed and powerful data structures.
 It can almost function as an extension of application memory but shared across processes / servers.
 The downside is that records can ONLY be looked up by key.
 Our applications can easily store all kinds of interesting data in Redis.
 But if this data needs to be extracted and aggregated in different ways that requires writing code.
 There is no easy way to do adhoc analysis (like writing SQL queries).